UNDERGRADUATE IN

 Application Information Sessions

 Information sessions are held to give interested students more information about the application process and to answer questions concerning the application process.
-We will be hosting an in-person information session on Wednesday, November 13, 2024 from 9:30am – 10:30am in Bellamy 0180.
+The second [of our two] information sessions will be held via Zoom on Thursday, January 16th at 5:00pm EST. The Zoom link for that information session is: https://fsu.zoom.us/j/8813318003

 Undergraduate Application Deadlines